atishay/atishay.github.io/content/blog/2017-04-23-Indian-Schooling.md

 excerpt: When Queen Victoria set up schools in India she didn't realize what a chain reaction she triggered.
 image: /assets/img/blog/school.jpg
-imgSrc: Image by Devanth from [Pixabay](https://pixabay.com/en/school-old-plate-learning-1223872/)
+attribution: Image by Devanth from [Pixabay](https://pixabay.com/en/school-old-plate-learning-1223872/)
 sidebar:
   - title: The Original
     content: The speech is modified from the original by Kenny Sebastian